SudaisRehman/SudaisRehman/README.md

 - ⚡ Fun fact: ...
 -->
 ##  Hi 👋, I'm Sudais Rehman
  I am a dedicated Flutter Developer and Computer Systems Engineer from the University of Engineering and Technology, Peshawar.
 I am currently working as a Flutter Developer at Zoobi Apps in Islamabad.
 I am passionate about building efficient, user-friendly mobile applications that provide real-world solutions.
 I am also open to exploring new opportunities to grow my skills further.
 ---
 # 🔭 Projects I've Worked On:
-🖼️ Gallery Saver Plus
-A Flutter plugin for saving images and videos directly to the device gallery.

-🔍 QR Code Tools
-A plugin for decoding QR codes on iOS and Android.

 📱 QR Code Scanner
 A Flutter app with real-time QR code scanning.